https://www.wemakescholars.com/education-loan/abroad-higher-studies-education-loan-common-faqs

 More often than not, a lot of students face a lot of issues when they fail to submit all the property-related documents mentioned in the checklist provided to them at the time of applying.
 In order to avoid being stuck at this stage of the abroad education loan process, the following documents have to be submitted by students.

-7. 30 years link document or Previous chain of sale deed establishing title or EC is required.
-It is a 30 years track record of who sold the property to whom in the last 30 yrs.
+- 30-year link document or Previous chain of sale deed establishing title or EC is required.
+It is a 30-year track record of who sold the property to whom in the last 30 yrs.
 If you own the property for more than 30 years, then the sale deed of the previous is enough.

 Documents required by different lenders may vary since different lenders do ask for a different sets of collateral documents.
 You may also be asked to bring in additional collateral papers for different states or locations.